sagemath/sagewiki_to_gh-2022-10-10/cando.md

-= What SAGE Can Do =
+= What Sage Can Do =

-This is a high-level overview and list of functionality that is easily available from the standard SAGE interface.
+This is a high-level overview and list of functionality that is easily available from the standard Sage interface.
 (The intended reader has never heard of Maxima, GAP, Singular, Givaro, etc.).

 == Bioinformatics ==
  * Sage can parse various file formats such as GenBank, FASTA, BLAST, and ClustalW.